 The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) is regularly used by mental health professionals.
 The criteria listed in this manual helps doctors diagnose mental conditions and is used by insurance companies to reimburse for treatments associated with a condition.

 Many factors play a role in deciding on a treatment for depression.
 Like many other mental health conditions, depression can be managed so individuals go on to live a normal life.
 Options for treating this condition range from medications and psychotherapy to brain intervention therapies.

 Antidepressants are designed to improve the way the brain processes various chemicals that control an individual’s mood.
 Finding a medication that works best for an individual’s symptoms and has the least amount of side effects can take some time.
-A doctor may even recommend combining two medications – such as stabilizers – for a short time to increase its effectiveness.
+A doctor may even recommend combining two medications for a short time to increase effectiveness.

 - Selective serotonin reuptake inhibitors (SSRIs)

 Without proper treatment for a dual diagnosis like depression and addiction, the conditions may continue to recur and impact your quality of life.
-Get the help you deserve by finding a specialized treatment center to overcome depression and co-occurring addiction today.
+Click here to discover available online therapy options.

 Paid Advertising.
 We may receive advertising fees if you follow links to promoted websites.